HoneyryderChuck/association_observers/README.md

 ### TODOs

-* Support for other ORM's (currently only supporting ActiveRecord)
+* Support for other ORM's (currently supporting ActiveRecord and DataMapper)
 * Support for other Message Queue libraries (only supporting DelayedJob, rescue, everything that "#delay"s)
 * Action routine definition on the "#observes" declaration (sometimes one does not need the overhead of writing a notifier)
-* Observe method calls (currently only observing model callbacks)
 * Overall spec readability

+* ActiveRecord: Observe method calls (currently only observing model callbacks)
+* DataMapper: Support Many-to-Many collection observation (currently ignoring)

+## STATUS

+* Support for ActiveRecord
+* Support for DataMapper

 ### Rails